chris-poed/kotlin-diary/kotlin_bites/01_first_program.md

 ## The code

-The IDE generated some starter code for us in `Main.kt`.
+The IDE generated some starter code for us in the file `Main.kt`.

+This code defines a function named `main`:

 ```kotlin
 fun main(args: Array<String>) {